bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Yeah, first of all, one great benefit is a lot of the outputs have multiple branches, right?
 So that's a great thing about Taproot is we can just like put things in multiple branches and we only reveal the branch that gets spent.
-So in majority of the cases, even in a forced close, it's going to be a smaller onchained footprint.
+So in majority of the cases, even in a forced close, it's going to be a smaller onchain footprint.

 Mark Erhardt: 00:05:24